Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: cholecalciferol (D3), D3 + K2 (MK-7) combination

-Take with a meal containing fat for best absorption - vitamin D is fat-soluble, and studies show 50% greater absorption when taken with a fatty meal versus on an empty stomach.
-Morning or midday dosing is generally preferred.
-Many experts recommend pairing with vitamin K2 (MK-7 form, 100-200mcg) to support proper calcium metabolism - K2 helps direct calcium to bones and teeth rather than arteries.
-If your blood level is below 20 ng/mL, your doctor may recommend a higher initial dose (5,000-10,000 IU/day) for 8-12 weeks to replete stores, followed by a maintenance dose of 1,000-2,000 IU/day.
+The one habit that matters most: take it with a meal that has some fat in it.
+Vitamin D is fat-soluble, and studies show about 50% better absorption with a fatty meal than on an empty stomach - so a pill swallowed with water and nothing else is partly wasted.
+Morning or midday tends to work best.
+Many experts pair it with vitamin K2 (the MK-7 form, 100-200mcg): K2 helps steer calcium toward your bones and teeth rather than your arteries.
+And if a blood test puts you below 20 ng/mL, your doctor may start you higher - 5,000-10,000 IU/day for 8-12 weeks to refill your stores - then drop you back to a maintenance dose of 1,000-2,000 IU/day.

 Who Should Take Vitamin D3?